FIGS Investors Have Opportunity to Lead FIGS, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-9, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FIGS, Inc. ("FIGS" or the "Company") (NYSE: FIGS).
+BENSALEM, Pa., Dec.
+13, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FIGS, Inc. ("FIGS" or the "Company") (NYSE: FIGS).

 Class Period: May 27, 2021 – May 12, 2022